clj-kondo/clj-kondo/doc/types.md

 This provides a way for users to inform clj-kondo and get some type checking for free.
 But type hints were never designed with type checking in mind.
-Therefore clj-kondo provides a third way to let users bring in their own type annotations,
+Therefore clj-kondo lets users bring in their own type annotations in the configuration:
-via:

 ``` clojure
 {:linters